zamp21/collabtrans/README.md

 # CollabTrans

-> **Project Description**: This project is a fork of [DocuTranslate](https://github.com/opendatalab/DocuTranslate), enhanced with collaborative translation features including multi-user support, enterprise authentication, and terminology management.
+> **Project Description**: This project is a fork of [DocuTranslate](https://github.com/xunbu/DocuTranslate), enhanced with collaborative translation features including multi-user support:
+> 1, Authentication by using LDAP/LDAPS (user managed via LDAP server)
+> 2, Support HTTPS
+> 3, Glossary shared and management
+> 4, Model API keys can only be managed by authenticated users(or admin)
+>
+> TODO:
+> 1, Support local user management w/o LDAP/LDAPS
+> 2, Enhance the workflow to redact the document and replace the sensitive words with mask word in local inference server, and then recover the sensitive word after it's translated.
+>

+If you are a desktop user, you can also download and try docutranslate instead.

 <p align="center">
   <img src="./DocuTranslate.png" alt="Project Logo" style="width: 150px">